seed-labs/seed-labs/lab-setup/apple-arm/README.md

 In the Security & Privacy settings, click on `Allow` to allow the kernel extensions.

-## How to Install Ubuntu on VMware Fusion Player
+## Step 2: Install Ubuntu on VMware Fusion Player

 Now we have to download the Ubuntu ISO image.
 Go to [Ubuntu 22.04.3](https://cdimage.ubuntu.com/jammy/daily-live/current/) and download the Ubuntu 22.04.3 LTS (Jammy Jellyfish) Daily Build.
 Make sure you download the `64-bit ARM (ARMv8/AArch64) desktop image`.